Actinium-project/Actinium-ng/doc/Lightning-on-Vultr.md

 lightning-dir=/home/foo/.lightning
 daemon
 ~~~
 - As we stopped Actiniumd above, we have to restart it first.
-For this task, **screen** comes in handy.
+For this task **screen** comes in handy.
 Otherwise the Actiniumd daemon would exit, if you log out from the secure shell.

   ```bash
   screen Actiniumd